austinv11/GenomicsWorkflows/docker/README.md

 - `minimap2`: Contains minimap2 for alignment of sequencing reads.
 - `gatk`: Contains GATK for variant calling and other genomic analyses.
 - `vep`: Contains VEP for annotating variants.
-- `glipse`: Contains GLIMPSE2 for low-coverage variant calling.
+- `glimpse`: Contains GLIMPSE2 for low-coverage variant calling.
+- `delly2`: Contains Delly2 for structural variant discovery.
+Note that Delly2 distributes a singlularity image, so we do not build a docker image for it.